CharlesAMoss/epic_HairSalon/README.md

 ## Description

-_User enters a "stylist" and corresponding "clients" to create a directory listing by stylist._
+_User enters a "stylist" and corresponding "clients" to create a directory listing by stylist.
+User can edit the name of both "stylist" and "client" as well an delete._

 ## Setup